GGracieux/lighthouse-orchestrator/README.md

 #### reports
 - reports.formats: lighthouse generated reports format
-- reports.retention-days : number of days reports should be kept.
+- reports.retentionDays : number of days reports should be kept.

 #### logs
-- logs.lightkeeper.retention-days : number of days /logs/lighthkeeper.log rotated file should be kept.
+- logs.lightkeeper.retentionDays : number of days /logs/lighthkeeper.log rotated file should be kept.
 - logs.results.fields : defines all the fields to output to /logs/results.log
   - run : run related fields : Values can be
     - id : the job id